-Pastoral Care: Zones of Regulation and Mindfulness continued across the School to help students explore calming techniques, cognitive strategies, and sensory supports so they have a toolbox of methods to use to move between zones.
-Mindfulness sessions assisted children to learn and practice these self-calming techniques.
+Pastoral Care: As much as possible when appropriate Zones of Regulation and Mindfulness continued across the School to help students explore calming techniques, cognitive strategies, and sensory supports so they have a toolbox of methods to use to move between zones.
+Mindfulness sessions at the end of the year assisted children to learn and practice these self-calming techniques.